google/WebFundamentals/src/content/en/updates/posts/2015/07/interact-with-ble-devices-on-the-web.markdown

 ### Get disconnected from a Bluetooth Device

-In order to provide a better user experience, you may want to show a warning message if the `BluetoothDevice` gets disconnected to invite user to reconnect.
+To provide a better user experience, you may want to show a warning message if the `BluetoothDevice` gets disconnected to invite the user to reconnect.

 {% highlight javascript %}
 navigator.bluetooth.requestDevice({ filters: [{ name: 'Francois robot' }] })